w3f/polkadot-wiki/docs/build-build-with-polkadot.md

 part is that you actually have to put the code on chain before anyone can start executing it!

-Deploying your smart contract on chain will vary slightly for whichever specific parachain you will use, but generally you will send a special transaction that will CREATE the smart contract on the ledger.
+Deploying your smart contract on chain will vary slightly for whichever specific parachain you will use, but generally you will send a special transaction that will create the smart contract on the ledger.
 You will likely need to pay an associated fee for the initialization logic and any storage that your contract consumes.

 ## Paying for your smart contract